Deutsch | • English

 Sometimes the message key was altered within a running message part; this would be indicated in the plain text by a pre-arranged code (e.g. "CYDE" for "set leftmost rotor on position 'D' now").

-NB: In the simulations one would want to use 'QWERTZU' input mode in such a case, as it allows for re-adjusting the wheel positions with text already input.
+NB: In the simulation, 'QWERTZU' input mode would be mandatory in this case, as it allows for re-adjusting the wheel positions with text already input.
 The new wheel settings affect only subsequent input.

 It was important to vary the structure of messages, especially when parts of the content, such as proper names or the message header ("From...
 To...") were likely to be deduced.
 Abbreviations had to be varied for the same reason.
 Or, for example, while X was commonly used to denote a full stop in clear text, it had to be omitted at the very end of a message.
 Such precautions were not always observed, though, a fact that played greatly into the hands of the codebreakers.

-Enigmas of type I and M3 are compatible if the following is being considered:
+Enigmas I and M3 are compatible if the following is being considered:

 Model M3 (and thus, also Enigma I) can be emulated within the M4.
 For this the reflectors have to be made "compatible" by either of the following settings: